“Losing the Farm” | Belt Magazine

 “What the River Knows” | ACRES Quarterly

-Why I decided to walk from one end of the Maumee River to the other, and what I think it can teach us.
+Why I decided to walk from one end of the Maumee River to the other.

 “Chicago Notebook” | Rust Belt Chicago: An Anthology